AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/asset-default-shape.md

 When an asset references an asset type, the following rules explain how the values are derived for a given `Metadata` value on the default shape.

-- If a `Metadata` value with the same `Id` exists on the asset type and asset, the `Metadata` value properties, `Name`, `UOM`, and `SdsTypeCode`, of the asset type take precedence over the asset properties.
+- If a `Metadata` value with the same `Id` exists on the asset type and asset, the `Metadata` value properties, `Name`, `UOM`, and `SdsTypeCode`, of the asset type take precedence over the asset properties.<!-- Is Example 6 an example of this? -->
 - If the `Metadata` value with the same `Id` exists on the asset type and asset, the `Value` property on the asset takes precedence (Example 3) if its value is not null.
 - If the `Value` property on the asset is null, then the `Value` property of the asset type's `Metadata` value is used (Example 2) unless that value is also null.
 In this instance, the `Value` property on the default shape is zero for shapes whose `SdsTypeCode` is a numeric type, and it is an empty string for shapes whose `SdsTypeCode` is string.
 (Example 1).
 - If the `SdsTypeCode` on the asset and asset type do not match, then the `Value` property of the `Metadata` value on the default shape will be coerced to the `SdsTypeCode` property of the asset type (Examples 7 and 8).